 - Merging registrations;

-- Identifying unexploited rights that could be sold, licensed or allowed to lapse.
+- Identifying unexploited rights that could be sold, licensed or allowed to lapse; and

 Likewise, if you’re finding it a struggle to manage your network of suppliers or need to reduce costs, an audit of the work you undertake and who actually carries it out, will provide the data and knowledge needed to take steps to begin to consolidate your network and approach.
-(For additional guidance on this, download our white paper ‘Best practices in trademark management: a practical guide’, which also compares and contrasts the in-house, outsourced and hybrid approaches to IP management.)
+(For more here, download our white paper ‘Best practices in trademark management: a practical guide’, which also compares and contrasts the in-house, outsourced and hybrid approaches to IP management.)

 Find out more

 Novagraaf regularly undertakes IP audits for customers, helping them to assess the efficiency of their rights, to identify gaps in coverage and to highlight areas where they could save costs.
-You can find out more about this service and our methodology in our article ‘Know what you own: Adding value to trademark audits’, by contacting us below, or by speaking to your Novagraaf consultant.
+You can find out more about this service and our methodology by downloading our white paper 'Best practices in trademark auditing: a practical guide’, by contacting us below, or by speaking to your Novagraaf attorney.